 We believe this approach is even more important at this time as we navigate a rapidly evolving and uncertain macroeconomic environment, which can include geopolitical considerations, fluctuations in credit, equity, and foreign currency markets, changes in inflation, interest rates, consumer confidence and spending, and other factors that may affect the buying patterns of our customers and prospective customers, including the size of transactions and length of sales cycles.
 While we continue to close deals, customers continue to be cautious in their spending, with tighter budget scrutiny.
-We expect that the elongation of sales cycles that we experienced in the second half of our fiscal 2023 will persist throughout our fiscal 2024.
+We expect that the elongation of sales cycles that we experienced over the last several quarters will persist throughout our fiscal 2024.
 Although macroeconomic uncertainty persists, we remain confident in our ability to execute in this environment.
 Please see the section titled "Risk Factors" included under Part II, Item 1A for further discussion of the possible impact of macroeconomic conditions on our business.